ybrid/yourcaster-api-specs/v2/player/content-control/swapping.md

 ## Swapping Current Item for Given Asset

 It is possible to swap current content for any remote on-demand content as long it is accessible via HTTP.
-If the content allready has been cached by the system, swapping will work iimediately.
+If the content allready has been cached by the system, swapping will work immediately.
 For pre-registration of such content, please use [**Registration**](/v2/backend/media-asset-management/registration.md).

 Path | Method | Allowed Contents | Description